1) My story begins the year after the Flood,

 Crafty emissaries did insidiously toil.

-146) Unto the "vulgar" masses there was a ban
+146) Upon the "vulgar" masses there was a ban

 Against telling them the true meanings in each tale.